Rising cases at ANU cause several face-to-face classes to be sent back online

 Face-to-face classes were to be supplemented with COVID-safe measures, such as the mandatory wearing of masks and social distancing.
 In addition, each student was able to collect eight rapid antigen tests and five P2/N95 masks from the university free of charge (before 3 March).

 However, the Omicron variant seems to be once again ruining the best-laid plans.
-The news of courses returning online came as cases at ANU’s residential halls were on the rise.
-By the end of the first week of teaching (25 February) this cluster had risen to 600 cases.
+Since the start of the semester, cases of COVID-19 have been on the rise at ANU’s residential halls.
+By the end of the first week of teaching (25 February) the ‘ANU cluster’ had risen to over 600 cases.

-A course convenor who was among those moving classes online pointed to the ANU outbreak as the reason for his decision.
-Posting to his Wattle forum at the end of week one, the convenor wrote, “[the ANU cluster] accounted for a non-trivial percentage of ACT’s overall new COVID cases: 200+ (ANU) out of 500+ (ACT-wide) on Monday this week”.
+A course convenor, who was among those moving classes online, pointed to the ANU outbreak as the reason for his decision.
+Posting to his Wattle forum at the end of week one, the convenor stated that the ANU cluster “accounted for a non-trivial percentage of [Australian Capital Territory’s] overall new COVID cases.”
+He cited the fact that on the first day of semester (Monday 21 February) almost half of the ACT’s 500 cases were linked to the university.

-The convenor referenced his own pre-existing health condition, as well as the responsibility he would feel should any of his students be infected while attending his class, “simply because ANU executives refuse to provide more information and guidance regarding campus-specific COVID exposures”.
+The convenor referenced his own pre-existing health condition as a reason for putting the classes online.
+He also cited the responsibility he would feel should any of his students be infected while attending his class, “simply because ANU executives refuse to provide more information and guidance regarding campus-specific COVID exposures”.

-The course in question has been moved online until the end of week three, at which point the convenor said he would reassess the situation.
+The course in question has been moved online until the end of week three (11 March), at which point the convenor said he would reassess the situation.

 Speaking to Observer, a student taking this course said, “I am supportive of the professor to the extent that he is worried about his own health.
 But it is disappointing, as I was looking forward to more intensive time with my lecturers”.

-The question looming for the student body is whether these are individual cases or the start of a university-wide shift back to digital classrooms.
+The question looming over the student body is whether these shifts online can be classed as outliers, or whether they are the start of a university-wide switch back to digital classrooms.

 When asked by Observer whether students should expect to see more classes going online, an ANU spokesperson responded with the following statement: “The ANU has welcomed all of our community back to campus.
 Students who can attend classes on campus are expected to do so – except where students choose online enrolment for their specific program of study.”